-- Covers eligible dependent care expenses incurred so you, and your spouse, if married, can work, can look for work, or attend school full-time. - Qualifying dependents for this account include your dependent children under age 13, or any person of any age whom you claim as a dependent on your Federal Income Tax return (and who is mentally or physically incapable of self care). - The maximum annual amount that can be allotted for the DCFSA is \$5,000.
+- Covers eligible dependent care expenses incurred so you, and your spouse, if married, can work, can look for work, or attend school full-time. - Qualifying dependents for this account include your dependent children under age 13, or any person of any age whom you claim as a dependent on your Federal Income Tax return and who is mentally or physically incapable of self care. - The maximum annual amount that can be allotted for the DCFSA is \$5,000.
 The minimum annual amount is \$250.
 Note: The IRS limits contributions to a DCFSA.
 For single taxpayers and taxpayers filing a joint return, the maximum is \$5,000 per year.
 For taxpayers who file their taxes separately with a spouse, the maximum is \$2,500 per year.
-The limit includes any child care subsidy you may receive.

-• Enroll during Open Season
+Enroll during Open Season

-You must make an election to enroll in an FSA during the 2005 FEHB Open Season.
-Even if you enrolled during 2004, you must make a new election to continue participating in 2005.
+You must make an election to enroll in an FSA during the 2006 FEHB Open Season.
+Even if you enrolled during 2005, you must make a new election to continue participating in 2006.
 Enrollment is easy!

-- Online: visit www.FSAFEDS.com and click on Enroll. - Telephone: call an FSAFEDS Benefits Counselor toll-free at 1-877-FSAFEDS (372-3337), Monday through Friday, from 9 a.m. until 9 p.m., Eastern Time.
+- Online: visit www.FSAFEDS.com and click on Enroll. - Telephone: call an FSAFEDS Benefits Counselor toll-free at 1-877-FSAFEDS (1-877-372-3337), Monday through Friday, from 9 a.m. until 9 p.m., Eastern Time.
 TTY: 1-800-952-0450.